caplogic/Mappedbus/README.md

 * IPC between multiple processes by exchanging messages
 * All messages are persisted
 * No single point of failure
-* Two modes of operation: byte array based (raw data) or message based (object oriented)
+* Two modes of operation: byte array based (raw data), or message based (object oriented)

 ### Getting Started